Contemporary Christian “worship songs” we should avoid

-In contrast to another song associated with him, “To You alone” has no reference to “I’ or “Me,” but only towards God.
+In contrast to another song associated with him, “To You alone” has no reference to “I’ or “Me,” but only to God.
 The latter would be better to sing during Sunday Worship.

-Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will, they existed and were created.
+Worthy are you, our Lord and God, to receive glory, honor, and power, for you created all things by your will; they existed and were created.

-3. More about “God’s love for us” than “our love for God”
+3. Avoid songs that are more about “God’s love for us” than “our love for God”

 One of Hillsong’s most popular music is “Who you say I am.”
 The song celebrates the love of God.
 He adopted us into His kingdom through Christ.